 How to use the neurotic needs

 People who have well adapted use all three categories in a balanced way, shifting focus according to several internal and external factors.
 But for people who grew up in a dysfunctional home, they did not feel safe expressing their true emotions towards the people who were inflicting injuries.
 So, they defend themselves by expressing their anger against people they considered weaker than them.

 The other alternative was to self-diminish and view themselves as a worthless person and worthy of the punishment received.
 Many times this was the action that their parents supported, telling them that it was all for their good (Miller, 1993).

 Gestalt therapy talks about the defense mechanism of retroflection, in which the retroflecter does to himself/herself what he/she would like to do to others.
 The retroflecter is his/her own worst enemy.
 Instead of expressing emotions and feelings to promote change, he/she directs everything towards himself/herself, doing to himself/herself what they would do to other people.
 The person directs his/her energy the wrong way, becoming the object of action instead of the environment.

 If this is your case, the truth is that you did not have someone who could understand how you felt or who could help you validate your emotions.
 You felt like a stranger in a strange land.
 As a result, you repressed your emotions, and your wounds remained unhealed until you reached adulthood.

 Intergenerational transmission of emotional trauma

-When you reached adulthood, you tried to heal those wounds by seeking with hope to finally establish a relationship with someone who could understand you and help you heal those wounds.
-But, since the process is not something done consciously and, besides, you cannot control the other person the way you would like, you ended up not receiving emotional healing.
+When you reached adulthood, you tried to heal those wounds.
+You do it by seeking to finally establish a relationship with someone who could understand you and help you heal those wounds.
+But, the process is not something done consciously and.
+Besides, you cannot control the other person the way you would like, you ended up not receiving emotional healing.